wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * <a target="_blank" href="https://github.com/minamijoyo/tfupdate/releases">tfupdate</a> - Update version constraints in your Terraform configurations

-   * <a target="_blank" href="https://github.com/bridgecrewio/checkov/releases">checkov</a> - Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages with Checkov by Bridgecrew.
+   * <a target="_blank" href="https://github.com/bridgecrewio/checkov/releases">checkov</a> - Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages with Checkov by <a target="_blank" href="https://bridgecrew.io/platform/">Bridgecrew</a> (owned by Prisma Cloud).

    * <a target="_blank" href="https://github.com/aquasecurity/tfsec/releases">tfsec</a> - Security scanner for your Terraform code.
 TODO: Use other scanners as well?